A guide to credit card statements

 A credit card statement summarises all the activity on your credit card since the last time your bill was issued.
 It provides you with an itemised list of how much you spent over the past month.
 It also lets you know how much you owe in total, the minimum payment you must make, and when you must pay it by.

-It’s your responsibility to flag any errors or signs of fraud to your credit card provider, so it’s important that you understand your statement.
+It’s your responsibility to flag any errors or signs of fraud to your credit card provider, so it’s important that you check and understand your statement.

 The information on your credit card statement will help you recognise any payments that look unfamiliar, unauthorised charges or errors.